 A Brief History of the Track itself.

-The construction of the Bahrain circuit was a national objective for Bahrain, initiated by the Crown Prince, Shaikh Salman bin Hamad Al Khalifa.
-The Crown Prince is the Honorary President of the Bahrain Motor Federation .
-TRL was asked to build the circuit, headed by Patrick Brogan.
+The Bahrain International Circuit's construction was a national initiative driven by Crown Prince Shaikh Salman bin Hamad Al Khalifa, who is also the Honorary President of the Bahrain Motor Federation.
+The responsibility for building the circuit was given to TRL, led by Patrick Brogan.

-The circuit was designed by German architect Hermann Tilke, the same architect who designed the Sepang circuit in Malaysia.
-The main contractor for the project was Cybarco-WCT.
-The circuit cost approximately 56.2 million Bahraini Dinars (US$150 million) to construct.
-It has six separate tracks, including a test oval and a drag strip.
+The circuit was designed by German architect Hermann Tilke, who also designed Malaysia's Sepang Circuit.
+The main contractor was Cybarco-WCT, with construction costs totaling approximately 56.2 million Bahraini Dinars (US$150 million).
+The facility includes six separate track configurations, including a test oval and a drag strip.

-The surface of the track is made of graywacke aggregate, shipped to Bahrain from Bayston Hill quarry in Shropshire, England.
-The surface material is highly acclaimed by circuit bosses and Formula 1 drivers for the high level of grip it offers.
-The same aggregate material is used at the Yas Marina Circuit for the Abu Dhabi Grand Prix.
+The track surface is made of graywacke aggregate from Bayston Hill quarry in Shropshire, England, praised by both circuit officials and Formula 1 drivers for its exceptional grip.
+The same aggregate is also used at the Yas Marina Circuit in Abu Dhabi.

-The 6 Hours of Bahrain (بطولة ست ساعات في البحرين) was a sports car race that is held at the Bahrain International Circuit in Sakhir, Bahrain.
-It was created for the FIA World Endurance Championship, and was held for the first time on 29 September 2012 as the sixth round of the 2012 World Endurance Championship.
-The creation of the race led to controversy, as the date for the inaugural race clashed with the 2012 running of the Petit Le Mans race.
+The *6 Hours of Bahrain* (بطولة ست ساعات في البحرين) is a sports car race held at the Bahrain International Circuit, created for the FIA World Endurance Championship.
+It was first held on September 29, 2012, as the sixth round of the championship.
+The race's scheduling generated controversy, as it conflicted with the 2012 Petit Le Mans race.

 Further Information